kugkrisz88/html-css-assasment/readme.md

 * Cocktail pictures has been generated with - DALLE - https://www.bing.com/images/create?FORM=GENILP

 The code has passed all Jigsaw and W3School validator perfectly.

+Bugs:
+    Moved all HTML files in the main directory because live link could not launch the "index.html" from sub directory.